inbravo/travel/march-2018/chakrata.md

 ##  4:00 AM Ghaziabad
 *	Its been four months of hibernation, no riding since November last year
 *	Slept for four hours and woke up at 3 o'clock.
 All packings were done before sleeping
-*	My bag full of most of things, which i wish never to use like puncure kits, spare parts, first aid etc
+*	My bag full of most of things, which i wish never to use like puncture kits, spare parts, first aid etc
 *	Several new additions in my kit, from the learnings from last mistakes e.g. first aid kit

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/prep.jpg)

-*	Eager to throttle again, I am ready to track another hill of Uttarakhand; my favourite place to find peace and happiness
+*	Eager to throttle again, I am ready to track another hill of Uttarakhand; my favorite place to find peace and happiness
-*	Few glasses of water and a tea, before heading out alone with nine years old companion; my Enfleid Electra
+*	Few glasses of water and a tea, before heading out alone with nine years old companion; my Enfield Electra

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/start.jpg)

 ##  4:30 AM Modinagar
 *	This is the one of the notorious highway; famous for its traffic jams
 *	I want to skip the rush of plane and glide into the heavenly abode of mountains
-*	State of solace arrives; internal dialogue between mind and heart is started to culminate
+*	State of solace arrives; internal dialog between mind and heart is started to culminate
-*	I am connected with my motercycle, and able to feel the healthy thump of its engine
+*	I am connected with my motorcycle, and able to feel the healthy thump of its engine
-*	Newly installed fog lights are doing magic and i dont feel any need of the main headlamp
+*	Newly installed fog lights are doing magic and i don't feel any need of the main headlamp
 *	Not able to see any long distance rider, but i know there are many souls i will meet on the way

 ##  5:00 AM Meerut
 *	Bypassed Meerut city, took the left turn and riding on a better road to Haridwar
-*	No sign of sun lights, some village boys are doing morning run, aspiring to join armed forces of india
+*	No sign of sun lights, some village boys are doing morning run, aspiring to join armed forces of India
 *	I was recalling my old days, when i use to run barefoot and testing my physical endurance
-*	And i am passed by few riders on KTM Duke motercycle, gone like a wind
+*	And i am passed by few riders on KTM Duke motorcycle, gone like a wind
 *	There are various types of rider spirits; i felt like i am the slowest one!

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/mzfrngr.jpg)